AntonioND/architectds/readme.rst

   - ``load_from_ram``: Load and decode a JPEG image from RAM.

+- **gl2d/**: Examples that use the GL2D library included with libnds.

+  - ``sprite_set``: Generate a sprite set from multiple PNG files and add it to the ARM9 binary as data.

 - **libnds/**: Examples with the default BlocksDS libraries.

   - ``all``: It shows how to do most things supported by libnds and other very